Today is International Women’s Day – a global celebration of the social, economic, cultural, and political achievements of women.

 Leah Garcés is a force not to be reckoned with.
 As President of Mercy For Animals, she has partnered with some of the world’s largest food companies as part of her mission to end factory farming.

-With nearly 20 years of leadership experience in the animal protection movement, Leah is also the author of Grilled – an insight into how fighting to end factory farming led her to collaborate with ‘unlikely allies in the food industry’.
+With nearly 20 years of leadership experience in the animal protection movement, Leah is also the author of Grilled.
+The book explores how fighting to end factory farming led her to collaborate with ‘unlikely allies in the food industry’.

 6. Jehina Malik